dgieselaar/vorm/README.md

 ![Tests passing](https://travis-ci.org/plestik/vorm.svg?branch=master)
 # vorm
-Write your Angular forms in JSON and HTML, use the same API
+Write your Angular forms in JSON and HTML, use the same API.

 ## What does vorm do?